starzel/ftw.logo/README.rst

 Scales
 ======

-Basically there are just logo and icon scales.
+There are just icon scales.
-The logo scales are mostly used on the top left and can have any dimensions.
-The converter creates a ``logo`` and ``mobile_logo`` from the base logo which has to be an svg file.
-The icon scales are used for ``apple_touch_icons``, ``favicons`` or ``android PWA icons``.
+The logo scales are mostly used on the top left and can have The icon scales are used for ``apple_touch_icons``, ``favicons`` or ``android PWA icons``.
 The base icon must be square, and the scaled icons will also if course be square.
 In summary we need two different SVG source files.
 One with an arbitary ratio